![]() |

 to find them.

-You might also like to try cooking fresh pintos in a Classic Minestrone.
+You might also like to try cooking fresh beans in a Classic Minestrone.

 makes about 5 cups